How Chagall, Lissitzky and Malevich turned Vitebsk into the Hotspot of the Russian Avant-Garde

 Interestingly, 2018 actually marks the one-hundredth anniversary of Chagall’s appointment as the Fine Arts Commissioner for the Vitebsk region.
 This position enabled him to carry out his dream project – establishing an art school available to everyone.

-The show retraces these fascinating post-revolutionary years, looking back at a time when the history of art was shaped in Vitebsk, a small town far from Russia’s main cities.
+The show retraces these fascinating post-revolutionary years, looking back at a time when the history of art was shaped in Vitebsk, a small town nowhere near Russia’s main cities and museums.

 A Historic Moment in Russian Avant-garde Art History